|

 Basque unisex name meaning "flower."

-Variant of German Lora, meaning "laurel."
+Variant spelling of German Lora, meaning "laurel."

 LOREA:

-Variant of Basque Lore, meaning "flower."
+Feminine form of Basque unisex Lore, meaning "flower."

 LOREDANA: